CSC792-SDSMT-DERP/DERP/documentation/Final Report.md

 ## Coding Practices, EAFP, and Assertions

- The specific practices that emphasis was put on are as follows:
+ The specific practices that emphasize was put on are as follows:
  * Use accurate and descriptive names for functions and variables
  * Keep function definitions (and preferably also class definitions) short.
 If the definition of a function is too long, split it into multiple functions.
  * Use assertions liberally.
 The goal being that if execution reaches any unexpected, invalid state, it should crash, not continue as if nothing were wrong.